SciKnowEngine/SciKnowEngine.github.io/_posts/2017-05-19-DontBeATroll.md

 politeness and appreciation.

-This is [how Wizards behave when faced with their enemies](https://youtu.be/x1gkzjakHtI?t=2m30s): with grace, intelligence and depth.
+This is [how Wizards behave when faced with their enemies](https://youtu.be/x1gkzjakHtI?t=2m30s): with grace, intelligence and depth (and secret plans that ensure a positive outcome even though they might die in the process).

 Multiple challenges threaten this plan: